-Toilet training is not one of my favourite things to teach a parrot.
+If you need to toilet train a parrot you need to do it properly.
 It can be done successfully if it’s done right but it often isn’t.
-Many parrots learn toilet training very quickly but teach a parrot to learn to hang on to go to the loo can lead to some health problems.
+Most parrots learn toilet training very quickly but they are taught to hang on to go to the loo too long and only taught to toilet in one specific place that isn’t always available to them .
+This can lead to some health problems.

 Newspaper is probably the easiest to use for toilet training.
-You can place newspaper anywhere throughout the home, roll it up & bin it quickly & easily.
+You can place newspaper anywhere throughout the home, roll it up and bin it quickly and easily.
 If you haven’t read todays paper then you may not want to leave it laying around!

-Some parrots also pick up the command & can say the command just before they’re about to poop, or use the command to ask to go to the loo if their isn’t a toilet spot available, but it is only a very few parrots that learn these.
+Some parrots also pick up the command and can say the command just before they’re about to poop, or use a command to ask to go to the loo if there isn’t a toilet spot available, but not many people teach their parrots this.

 Make sure you always have newspaper available for your bird, wherever he is to avoid future health problems from hanging on.

 There are birdie diapers available too.
 They’re now more commonly known as ‘flight suits’, it sounds better than diaper, but it still is a diaper or nappy.
-To use them is a personal choice but it is something I would never consider putting any of parrots in.
-To me their is nothing worse than sticking your parrot in a nappy just to convenience yourself & keep your house clean.
-If you choose to use them don’t have your parrot live in a flight suit, that is not what they’re made for & it is very unhygienic.
-Keep the suits clean & keep your parrot clean!
+To use them is a personal choice.
+They should not be used for your own convenience or just to keep your house clean.
+If you choose to use them don’t have your parrot live in a flight suit or wear them for hours, that is not what they’re made for and it is very unhygienic.
+Keep the suits clean and keep your parrot clean!

 Toilet Training